Imbalanced classification: a paradigm-based review: A Matrix of Algorithms for Imbalanced Classification

 The oversampling method, on the other hand, increases the number of data points in the minority class from $n_0$ to $n_1$ while keeping the observations from the majority class intact.
 The leading two approaches are \emph{random oversampling} and \emph{SMOTE} \citep{han2005borderline,he2008adasyn,garcia2012surrounding,beaulieu2014forge,nekooeimehr2016adaptive}. \emph{Random oversampling}, as a counterpart of \emph{random undersampling}, is perhaps the most straightforward approach to duplicate the data points of minority class randomly.
 One version of the approach samples $n_1-n_0$ observations with replacement from the minority class and add them to the new training set.
 The approach \emph{SMOTE} is the acronym for the ``\emph{Synthetic Minority Over-sampling Technique}" proposed by \cite{chawla2002smote}.
 It generates $n_1-n_0$ new synthetic data points for the minority class by interpolating pairs of $k$ nearest neighbors.
 We review the details of SMOTE in Algorithm \ref{algo:smote}.
 Compared with undersampling, oversampling methods usually require longer training time and could cause over-fitting.
-A popular extension of SMOTE is the Borderline-SMOTE \citep{han2005borderline}, which only oversamples the minority observations near the borderline.
+A popular extension of SMOTE is the Borderline-SMOTE (BLSMOTE) \citep{han2005borderline}, which only oversamples the minority observations near the borderline and the essential step to generate the data point is similar to the SMOTE algorithm in Algorithm \ref{algo:smote} (see \cite{han2005borderline} for a detailed description for BLSMOTE).\\

 The hybrid method is just a combination of undersampling and oversampling methods \citep{cao2014ensemble,cateni2014method,diez2015random,saez2015smote}.
 It simultaneously decreases the number of data points from the majority class and increases the number of data points from the minority class to $n_h$, where the above described undersampling and oversampling methods can be used.
-The hybrid method could serve as an option that balances the goodness of fit, computational cost as well as the robustness of the classifier.
+The hybrid method could serve as an option that balances the goodness of fit, computational cost as well as robustness of the classifier.